 Here at Lantana-Atlantis Animal Hospital, we take pride in getting to know our patients and their parents.
 We're offering free initial exams to not only start a dialogue, but to make sure your pets are healthy, happy, and on track for another great year!
 We welcome you to call or stop by to make an appointment.
 Don't forget to bring any vaccine or prior veterinary pet information along for the appointment.

-FEBRUARY IS DENTAL MONTH 20% OFF ALL DENTAL PROCEDURES FOR THE ENTIRE MONTH CALL US TO BOOK YOUR DENTAL TODAY!
+FEBRUARY AND SEPTEMBER IS DENTAL MONTH 20% OFF ALL DENTAL PROCEDURES FOR THE ENTIRE MONTH CALL US TO BOOK YOUR DENTAL TODAY!

 Does the idea of your dog’s stinky kisses make you wince?